Iran reports electrical incident at Natanz nuclear site, no casualties

 President Hassan Rouhani reiterated Iran’s commitment to nuclear non-proliferation on Saturday while overseeing the launch of advanced centrifuges at the Natanz plant to mark the country’s National Nuclear Technology Day.

-Writing by Parisa Hafezi; Editing by Kim Coghill, Jacqueline Wong and Susan Fenton
+Additional reporting by Francois Murphy in Vienna; Writing by Parisa Hafezi; Editing by Susan Fenton and Raissa Kasolowsky

 Our Standards: The Thomson Reuters Trust Principles.